Yoga Sequence for Strength

 How to do yoga for strength?

-I start with a warm-up like Cat-Cow, then hit poses like Plank and Warrior II, holding each for 5-10 breaths.
-Focus on form, engage your core, and use props if needed.
-This sequence has built my strength steadily.
+Start with a warm-up like Cat-Cow, then include poses like Plank and Warrior II, holding each for 5–10 breaths.
+Focus on form, engage your core, and use props as needed.
+This sequence can build strength steadily.

 Which yoga style is best for strength?